JayMalli/dom-xpath-toolkit/README.md

 ## API usage docs

-- **Full reference**: The Toolkit README (`TOOLKIT.md`) documents every export (functions, types, CLI equivalents) with tables describing arguments, defaults, and return values.
+- **Full reference**: The  <a href="TOOLKIT.md">Toolkit README</a>
+ documents every export (functions, types, CLI equivalents) with tables describing arguments, defaults, and return values.
 - **Workflow tips**: Each section in the Toolkit README includes “When to use it” notes so you can pick the right helper for selection capture, XPath comparison, or DOM traversal insights.
 - **Extensibility guidance**: The same document explains how to register custom heuristics, override attribute preference order, and plug the toolkit into headless or extension contexts.